FCollaPi/p2-datasci4health/README.md

 4. Orange

 ## Methodology
-The data used in this project was provided by the professors and is avalaible at [DataSci4Health at Github](https://github.com/datasci4health/home).
-Such data was extracted from [Synthea](https://synthea.mitre.org), which is a synthetic health data generator.
-The tables provided at the DataSci4Health page is divided into four different scenarios, from which two were used in this analysis.
+Professors provided the data used in this project through [DataSci4Health on Github](https://github.com/datasci4health/home).
+In addition, such data was extracted from [Synthea](https://synthea.mitre.org), a synthetic health data generator.
+The tables provided on the DataSci4Health page are divided into four different scenarios, of which two were used in this analysis.

 We went through the tables to understand the available data during the preliminary analysis.
 Then, with that in hand, we had a brief discussion to shepherd our decisions moving forward - and we achieved a consensus that mental health awareness should serve as the foundation for our analysis.